Detailed course offerings (Time Schedule) are available for

 Provides an overview of the historical and legislative basis for the major MCH health and social service policies and programs.
 Uses the life-course perspective to examine the social determinants of health and development of women, children, and adolescents.
 Pays special attention to racial inequities on the health of families.

-HSERV 542 Epidemiology of Maternal and Child Health Problems ([3-4]-) Enquobahrie
+HSERV 542 Epidemiology of Maternal and Child Health Problems ([3-4]-) D. ENQUOBAHRIE

-HSERV 544 Maternal and Child Health in Developing Countries (3) D. DENNO
+HSERV 544 Maternal and Child Health in Low and Middle Income Countries (3) D. DENNO

-Explores study design, measurement and analytic issues applicable to research into the social determinants of health and health disparities.
-Semi-weekly graduate-level seminar offered to students with a basic knowledge of epidemiological and biostatistical principles.
-Prerequisite: either EPI 511 or EPI 512/EPI 513; BIOST 511/BIOST 512 or BIOST 517/BIOST 518.
+Explores study-design, measurement, analytic, and interpretation issues applicable to research on social and contextual determinants of health and health disparities.
+This lecture/seminar course is offered to graduate students with knowledge of epidemiologic and biostatistical principles who are interested in understanding complex relationships between social/contextual factors and health.
+Prerequisite: EPI 511 or EPI 512/513; and BIOST 511/512/513 or BIOST 517/518.
 Credit/no-credit only.
 Offered: jointly with EPI 548; W.

 Focuses on the role of law in public health administration and in the increasingly regulated healthcare industry.
 Provides a foundation in the relevant law for public health officers and healthcare industry administrators.
-Offered: jointly with LAW H 512.
+Offered: jointly with LAW H 512; A.

 HSERV 552 Health Policy Development (3-)